franceswalker@thefoodinto

 We speak of a SPECTRUM of lactose intolerance from mild to severe.
 BUT- we all produce at least some LACTASE.
 Symptoms tend not to occur until there is less than 50% of lactase activity.
 It takes a lot of reduced production of lactase before we feel the pain!

 Babies produce a lot of LACTASE and indeed it is very rare for babies to be lactose intolerant, because being able to digest human milk is incredibly important for their survival.
-Babies (and adults) can get short lived lactose intolerance due to something else upsetting the gut but once the issue is ironed out, the LACTASE enzyme can do its job again.

 It is perfectly natural to produce less LACTASE as we get older – as per our evolutionary blue print, as we transition from milk to food for our nutrition.